 Alex Garland’s directorial debut features a sexy robot and deals with artificial intelligence.
 But is it a challenging psychological drama or a silly fantasy?

-The week’s best arts and culture reads – including new Divine Comedy translations, the problem of female beauty, and the future of the book.
+The week’s best arts and culture reads – including the art market laid bare, Allen Ginsburg as a teacher and a reconstruction of the death of Julius Caesar.

 Without the Japanese printmaker Hokusai, Impressionism might never have happened.
 Jason Farago examines the moment when European art started turning Japanese.